Frequently Asked Questions

 - Return both documents, signed and stamped, via mail to Upside Avenue, 9050 N Capital of Texas Hwy, Suite 320, Austin, Texas 78759.
 We require two weeks to process the request.
 Completed redemption documents should be received at least 15 days before the current quarter ends.

-- We will review the documents and if they are completed properly, you will receive your funds on the last day of the current quarter.
+- We will review the documents and if they are completed properly, you will receive your funds on the first half of the following quarter.

 Within the Upside Avenue investment management system investors are able to see investment related subscription documents, track investments, review new opportunities, review quarterly investment statements, tax documents and other information related to the account.
 Additionally, investors will be able to securely ask questions and get other information as needed.